wanprabu/wanprabu.github.io/_pages/about.md

 Certification
 ------
+* Digital Marketing from [MySkill.id](https://myskill.id/), Mar 2022
 * [IBM Professional Data Science](https://coursera.org/share/fc4fdf59c987143a4709fe5eac1d37d1), Oct 2021

 Research
 ======
-I have involved in several research projects and some research outcomes have been [published](/publications).
-My research fields and interest lie in supply chain management with sustainability strategies.
+I have been involved in several research projects, and some of the outcomes have been [published](/publications).
+My research background lies at the intersection of data analytics, supply chain management, and business process management.
+In particular, my current focus is on exploring the sustainability and resiliency aspects of the aquaculture industry from a supply chain viewpoint.

-I am an active member of research groups
+My research interests include data-driven analytics, reconfigurable supply chains, AI and ML for supply chain analytics, and digital supply chain twins.
+I am an active member of research groups:
 1. [ArcLog](https://uit.no/research/arclog-en) research group focuses on creating secure and sustainable logistics operations and industrial production in the north.
 2. [Intelligent Manufacturing and Logistics](https://uit.no/research/inmalog) research group focuses on development cutting-edge knowledge and technological solutions that promote human-centric production and logistics management
 3. [Mascot - Mathematical Structures in Computations](https://uit.no/research/mascot) research group focuses on exploiting fundamental structures of mathematical computations, analyzing structural methods to reduce the complexity, as well as to adapt these methods to concrete applications in optimization, control theory, and robotics